akeneo/pim-docs/cookbook/catalog_structure/overriding_the_mongodb_product_value.rst

 Overriding the mapping
 **********************

-Create the mapping file `Resources/config/model/doctrine/ProductValue.mongodb.yml` into your your bundle.
+Create the mapping file `Resources/config/model/doctrine/ProductValue.mongodb.yml` in your bundle.

 .. code-block:: yaml